Specifies the custom prompt content for one of the

 System Prompt

 Each ask-anything prompt can receive an optional system prompt alongside the custom prompt.
 The system prompt can be used to modify the LLM behavior or to provide additional context to the user prompt.
+The system prompt can be specified using theask0System

 , ask1System